prabhakarlab/mCNV_FISH/README.md

 Due to the large size of the raw images, we recommend running steps 1-4 of the pipeline (description below) on an HPC.
 On our HPCs, we used the following SLURM settings (note: your HPC may have a different job scheduler engine and different flags): --cpus-per-task 8 --mem 192G.

 ## Installation
 We have provided the environment file ('mCNV_FISH_environment.yml') in this repository; alternatively, one can run the pipeline using the mCNV_FISH Singularity container and the Cellpose Singularity container, which are available with the demo dataset.
+The versions of individual packages specified in the .yml file are the versions that were used in this study; we have not tested different versions.
+Due to the large size of each dataset, this pipeline requires an HPC (see System Requirements (above) for job setting requirements).

 ## Dataset structure (also for demo dataset)
 The following describes the data structure and image processing steps that were used in this study.